ZiruiYin/atc-sim/README.md

 - Python with pygame (`pip install pygame`)

 ## Commands
-Control aircraft using the following commands:
+Control aircraft using the following commands: Note that you should use the aircraft callsign first (type or click the aircraft) following with a space and the commands.

 ### Course Commands (C)
 - `C xxx` - Set heading (xxx = heading in degrees)